UW-Macrostrat/Global-Geologic-Units/README.md

 You need a recent Python 3 installation and PostgreSQL to run this model locally.

+Create a PostgreSQL database to hold the model input and output data.
+A typical database creation command would be `psql -c "CREATE DATABASE global_geology_test"`

 Copy `credentials.yml.template` to `credentials.yml` and change values to match your local PostgreSQL configuration.